Mary Cassatt: Early life

 The French art scene was in a process of change, as radical artists such as Courbet and Édouard Manet tried to break away from accepted Academic tradition, and the Impressionists were in their formative years.
 Cassatt's friend Eliza Haldeman wrote home that artists "are leaving the Academy style and each seeking a new way, consequently just now everything is Chaos."
 Cassatt, on the other hand, continued to work in the traditional manner, submitting works to the Salon for over ten years, with increasing frustration.

 Returning to the United States in the late summer of 1870—as the Franco-Prussian War was starting—Cassatt lived with her family in Altoona.
-Her father continued to resist her chosen vocation, and paid for her basic needs, but not her art supplies.
+Her father continued to resist her chosen vocation, paying for her basic needs but not her art supplies.
 Cassatt placed two of her paintings in a New York gallery and found many admirers but no purchasers.
 She was also dismayed at the lack of paintings to study while staying at her summer residence.
-Cassatt even considered giving up art, as she was determined to make an independent living.
+Cassatt even considered giving up art, as she was determined to make a living independently.
 She wrote in a letter of July 1871, "I have given up my studio & torn up my father's portrait, & have not touched a brush for six weeks nor ever will again until I see some prospect of getting back to Europe.
 I am very anxious to go out west next fall & get some employment, but I have not yet decided where."

 Cassatt traveled to Chicago to try her luck, but lost some of her early paintings in the Great Chicago Fire of 1871.
 Shortly afterward, her work attracted the attention of Roman Catholic Bishop Michael Domenec of Pittsburgh, who commissioned her to paint two copies of paintings by Correggio in Parma, Italy, advancing her enough money to cover her travel expenses and part of her stay.
 In her excitement she wrote, "O how wild I am to get to work, my fingers farely itch & my eyes water to see a fine picture again".
 With Emily Sartain, a fellow artist from a well-regarded artistic family from Philadelphia, Cassatt set out for Europe again.